kelias/Jarloo.Sojurn/README.md

 Keep in mind to get a Data Folder you must either create it or run Sojurn.
 Sojurn will make these for you once you run the program.

-.NET Core
+.NET 5
 ---------
-There is a new branch called "Core" to support .NET core.
-This will eventually be merged into master.
+The core branch has been merged into master